 - 1.1 Hinckley and Bosworth Borough Council is committed to providing customers with excellent services.
 One of the most effective ways to manage the risk of violent incidents is to prevent them happening in the first place.
 Good customer service is an important factor in good health and safety practice when dealing with the public.
-Effective and efficient business delivery is a key control measure in managing customer or claimant's expectations and behaviour.
-However; - 1.2 The Council will not tolerate behaviour which is deemed to be unacceptable, abusive, threatening or violent to its staff or any third party acting on its behalf. - 1.3 Every incident directed against employees or against anyone lawfully acting in the interests of the Council is regarded as serious and there is a commitment to ensure that the risks of harm to employees and others as above are eliminated or minimised.
+Effective and efficient business delivery is a key control measure in managing customer or claimant's expectations and behaviour. - 1.2 However, the Council will not tolerate behaviour, which is deemed to be unacceptable, abusive, threatening or violent to its staff or any third party acting on its behalf. - 1.3 Every incident directed against employees or against anyone lawfully acting in the interests of the Council is regarded as serious and there is a commitment to ensure that the risks of harm to employees and others as above are eliminated or minimised.
 The policy expects every manager to ensure that risk assessments and control measures for dealing with customers, claimants and others, both in the office and off site, are in place, up to date and adhered to.
-Managers must ensure that risks are minimised through training, ensuring the provision of safe office layouts and implementing well-known and well-rehearsed procedures for dealing with threatened or actual incidents and that where appropriate the Councils health and safety Lone Worker Framework is followed. - 1.4 Individual employees also have a part to play, particularly in relation to the reporting of incidents.
-It is the responsibility of all employees to comply with any control measures in place to reduce the risk of incidents occurring.
+Managers must ensure that risks are minimised through training, ensuring the provision of safe office layouts and implementing well-known and well-rehearsed procedures for dealing with threatened or actual incidents and that where appropriate the Councils Lone people working framework is followed. - 1.4 Individual employees also have a part to play, particularly in relation to the reporting of incidents.
+It is the responsibility of all employees to comply with any control measures in place to reduce the risk of incidents occurring. - 1.5 In addition to this policy, the council may rely on other policies where appropriate, including but not limited to the Anti-Social Behaviour Policy.
+In some circumstances an incident may require reporting to Leicestershire Police for action.